 The SSA Speakers Bureau is made up of individuals who have graciously offered to speak, debate, or perform with discounted (or waived) honorariums for SSA chapters.

-The Speakers Bureau is reserved only to current SSA chapters.
+The speakers bureau is reserved only to current SSA chapters.
 We will do our best to find you a speaker to meet your needs.
-We also offer funding assistance for travel expenses.

 The views and opinions expressed by the individuals on the SSA Speakers Bureau are solely those of the individuals themselves and do not necessarily represent those of the Secular Student Alliance and its employees.